AaltoSciComp/scicomp-docs/aalto/generative-ai-tools.rst

 * Running locally-installable models on your own computer/Triton.
 Examples can be found `here <https://github.com/AaltoSciComp/llm-examples>`__.

+* Use AI-integrated applications and plugins.
+Data security depends on the API type and your account type.
+  Instructions for using AI agents on Triton are available at :doc:`AI agents on Triton </triton/usage/ai-agents>`.

-The first category is good for easy interactive or occasional use (they can only be run manually), the second is good for scripted use that isn't too intense (the network traffic slows things down and you have to share resources), and the last category is good for large-scale analysis.
+The first category is good for easy interactive or occasional use (they can only be run manually), the second is good for scripted use that isn't too intense (the network traffic slows things down and you have to share resources), the third category is good for large-scale analysis, and the fourth category is good for using AI directly in an existing software workflow.